-Thrush or candidiasis is caused by a yeast organism that irritates the mucous membrane of the genitals.
+Thrush, or candidiasis, is caused by a yeast organism irritating the mucous membrane of the genitals.

 Thrush has different names — depending on the genitals it affects.
 If you get thrush under the foreskin of your penis, it’s called balanitis.
 When thrush is around your vulva, it’s called vulvitus.
 Inside your vagina, thrush is called vaginitis.
 You can also get thrush in your throat.